pymor/pymor/docs/source/tutorial_optimization.rst

     def fom_objective_functional(mu):
         return fom.output(mu)[0]

-Of course, all optimization methods need a starting parameter, which in our case is :math:`\mu_0 = (0.25,0.5)`.
+We also pick a starting parameter for the optimization method, which in our case is :math:`\mu_0 = (0.25,0.5)`.

 .. jupyter-execute::

-    initial_guess = fom.parameters.parse([0.25, 0.5])
+    initial_guess = [0.25, 0.5]

 Next, we visualize the diffusion function :math:`\lambda_\mu` by using :class:`~pymor.discretizers.builtin.cg.InterpolationOperator` for interpolating it on the grid.